Dryer Smells Burning

 Why Factory-Authorized Service Matters

-• Repeat failure risk: Improper repairs increase breakdown risk
+• Repeat failure risk (risk)

 After Repair: Protect Against Future Breakdowns